YJL3888/CS348_project/README.md

    - **Hostname:** Enter the RDS endpoint from AWS.
 You can find this in the AWS Management Console under the RDS instance details.
 It usually looks like `your-db-instance.c123456789012.us-west-2.rds.amazonaws.com`.
    - **Port:** Enter the port number your database listens on.
 The default port for MySQL is `3306`.
    - **Username/Password:** Enter the database username/password provided by your AWS RDS setup.
-4. Test connection to make sure everything is working and click OK
+4. Test connection to make sure everything is working and click OK.
 5. You are now connected to the RDS database!

 ### Create Sample Database
-Here are the queries necessary to create a sample database

 Create a database and use it for upcoming queries
 ```sql
 CREATE DATABASE sample_db;